 As part of the planning process, teachers plan the following:

 - A cycle of lessons for each subject, which carefully plans for progression and depth;

-- A low stakes quiz which is tested regularly to support learners’ ability to block learning and increase space in the working memory;
+- The use of regular formative and summative assessments are used to support learners’ ability to block learning and increase space in the working memory;

 - Challenge questions for pupils to apply their learning in a philosophical/open manner;